Fall Chicken Care Tips For a Healthy Flock

 The seeds from the pumpkin are also packed with good nutrition.
 High in protein, pumpkin seeds are a smart choice for a chicken flock treat right in the midst of the fall molting season.
 Increasing protein during molt helps your birds grow in their glossy new feathers with less metabolic stress.
 Pumpkin seeds are also a great source of vitamins, minerals and Omega 3 fatty acids.

-Another reason to feed fresh pumpkin is the possibility that the seeds will help your chickens avoid an overload of intestinal worms.
-The seeds of pumpkin and other squash contains cucurbitacin which acts as a paralytic agent on tapeworms and round worms.
+Another theory on fresh pumpkin is the possibility that the seeds will help your chickens avoid an overload of intestinal worms.
+This is a partial truth, so be careful not to count on it.
+Especially if you have birds that are suffering with internal parasites.While the seeds of pumpkin and other squash contains cucurbitacin which acts as a paralytic agent on tapeworms and round worms, it is a very mild treatment.
 In a mild intestinal worm situation, the pumpkin seeds may be enough to paralyze the worms so they can be excreted.
+But don’t count on it.
+In order to use the pumpkin seeds most effectively, a tincture should be prepared, and then used to dose each animal by adding it to the water.

 Now that you have taken care of buying lots of pumpkins and treats for the fall and winter, what other fall chicken care steps should you take?